 Our neighborhood, centered on Nimmanhaemin Road west of the old city, was frequented by students from nearby Chiang Mai University and by Chinese tourists, so it had a different feel than the backpacker areas of the old city.
 It was full of tiny and delicious eateries, including a fried chicken stand right across the street from our building that I might have patronized every night if Melissa had not been thinking of my future health.
 Our area also boasted several restaurants that excelled at Chiang Mai’s signature dish (which we did eat nearly every day): khao soi, which consists of egg noodles in a rich curry broth covered with crunchy strips of wonton and slices of barbequed pork or savory sausage.
 Yum!

-What our neighborhood seemed to have most of, though, was coffee shops, many of them selling Chiang Mai’s latest craze—toast.
+What our neighborhood seemed to have most of, though, was coffee shops.
+Many of them featured Chiang Mai’s latest craze, toast.
 Young people would line up in the evening for a plate of thick toasted white bread coated in margarine and sugar or covered in honey and whipped cream.
-It always looked a bit lackluster to us, but apparently they think it’s the best thing since sliced bread.
+It always looked a bit blah to us, but apparently local students think it’s the best thing since sliced bread.

 Besides eating toast, the other craze in our neighborhood is taking a picture of yourself in front of every spot on Nimmanhaemin Road.
 Every self-respecting cafe or shop has a sign or a mural or (better yet) a large fanciful statue in front of it to attract the selfie crowd.
 For fun one afternoon, Melissa and I went up and down the street taking pictures of each other mugging at every photo spot.
 We even got my stuffed penguin, Pingu (who accompanies us on all of our overseas travels), into the act.